Best Sussex comedy haunts

 Barnstormers Comedy, Horsham: Barnstormers, which originated in East Sussex, runs comedy nights across various UK venues, including the aforementioned Ropetackle in Shoreham.
 It’s at The Capitol Horsham monthly with three acts and an MC. barnstormerscomedy.com

 Jailhouse Screamers, Arundel: Comedy… in a jail!
 Six comedians and a compere on Friday nights. arundeljailhouse.co.uk

 Seriously Funny Comedy Club, Haywards Heath: Monthly At Clair Hall, which also hosts one off appearances by touring TV types. placesforpeopleleisure.org

 Comedy Caf, Tunbridge Wells: Monthly bill at Trinity Theatre with half price food available. trinitytheatre.net

 BIG NAMES TOURING

-Jack Whitehall, Ross Noble, Rob Brydon, Al Murray, Omid Djalili, Stewart Lee, Russell Brand, Reginald D Hunter, Susan Calman and John Bishop are among the big names touring this way this year.
-If you want to see a comedian who’s a TV regular then check out the coming season at the following venues: Brighton Dome, De La Warr Pavilion, Bexhill, Brighton Centre, The Old Market, Hove, White Rock Theatre, Hastings, Clair Hall, Haywards Heath; Worthing Theatres; The Hawth, Crawley and Assembly Hall Theatre, Tunbridge Wells.
+Omid Djalili, Stewart Lee, Russell Brand, Reginald D Hunter and Susan Millican are among big names touring this way this year.
+If you want to see comedy in Sussex from a TV regular then check out the coming season at the following venues: Brighton Dome, De La Warr Pavilion, Bexhill, Brighton Centre, The Old Market, Hove, White Rock Theatre, Hastings, Clair Hall, Haywards Heath; Worthing Theatres; The Hawth, Crawley and Assembly Hall Theatre, Tunbridge Wells.